epointal/lf-hiker/readme.txt

 == Changelog ==
 = 1.6.0 =
- * Ability to choose default map tiles
+ * Ability to choose the default map tiles
+ * Add parameter step_min for gpx profile elevation
+ * Ability to choose the default step_min for elevation step in settings
+ * Disable map pan with one finger
+ * Fixed: path and marker button too high in little view

 = 1.5.0 =
  * Ability to start with profile elevation displayed